 Over the centuries, the Library has been housed in various locations throughout the Temple.
 It was first located in chambers to the left of the original Hall entrance.
 In the 19th century it was moved into purpose-built rooms.
 These became the Parliament Chamber when a new purpose-built library was opened by the then Prince of Wales in 1861.
 That building was damaged beyond repair during World War II and had to be demolished.
 The entrance stairs can still be viewed on the western side of the garden.
 The library’s current building was designed by Sir Edward Maufe, who also designed Guildford Cathedral, and was opened by Her Majesty Queen Elizabeth The Queen Mother in 1958.

 Sir Edward designed a building that would be able to withstand potential damage and used reinforced concrete in its structure.
 This was both fortuitous and farsighted, as the strength of the building’s walls and floors allowed a new floor to be added in the loft in 2007.
 This floor now houses the Inn’s archive, and rare book and manuscript collections, in a secure, environmentally-controlled storage facility.

 The Library holds one of the largest and most useful collections of American law outside of the United States.
 Many volumes were donated in the 20th century by the Carnegie Foundation, FOLAL and the American Ambassador, the Hon.
 W. Aldrich.

-A guide to the history of the library can be downloaded to the right.
+For more download a guide to the history of the library below.